 ♦ You have moments of seeing the next right step in front of you, but something prevents you from moving forward.
 It might be a sense that you’re on your own and shouldering all the decision making, which feels risky.

-♦ You have noticed you see things differently than your board and staff.
+♦ You have noticed you see things differently than those around you, including your board and staff.
 They’re more comfortable focusing on day-to-day concerns and are definitely more status quo oriented than change making.

 ♦ It all feels so overwhelming…and yet you believe there must be a better way (even if you’re not sure what it looks like).
 You long to step up and claim your leadership in a more authentic, visible, and vocal way that will advance your mission with greater impact in the world.

-I was very appreciative for the coaching Laurel provided as we built our Advocacy Program.
-She helped our agency take our first big step in laying a strong foundation for our advocacy work by bringing to each coaching call a combination of strategic vision and a wealth of personal experience that made me feel supported.
+I was very appreciative for the coaching Laurel provided to me.
+She helped me take our first big step in laying a strong foundation for our leadership by bringing to each coaching call a combination of strategic vision and a wealth of personal experience that made me feel supported.

-I appreciated Laurel’s efforts to understand how our agency is organized and where we are starting from in order to give the best guidance on how to develop an Advocacy Program that will help us to make life better for the people we serve.
+I appreciated Laurel’s efforts to understand where we were starting from in order to give the best guidance on how to develop our leadership in a way that will help us to make life better for the people we serve.